Auto-Renewal

 Combined Renewal Policy

 The image below illustrates how a user can combine the two renewal mechanisms.
-In this example, an auction is first held to enable fixed-term, fixed-rate renewal, but no third party is willing to renew the position at a rate below or equal to the user's maximum renewal rate.
-Later, once the variable rate renewal period begins, a third party decides to renew the position at a variable rate of 7.5%, preventing the position from being liquidated at maturity.
+In this example, the fixed-term, fixed-rate renewal auction starts first, if the position has not been renewed at a fixed rate due to lack of liquidity or renewal rates being above the user's maximum renewal rate by the time the variable rate renewal period begins, then a third party can renew the position into a variable rate open term position.